-- 2. It is granted only on trial, and may be with-drawn at any time if the work of the school is found to be unsatisfactory.
-In no case will it be granted for a longer time than three years without renewal.
+2. It is granted only on trial, and may be withdrawn at any time if the work of the school is found to be unsatisfactory.
 Accredited schools are requested to send their catalogues and circulars of information to the College each year.
-Changes in faculty or in methods of instruction may necessitate the withdrawal of the privilege altogether or in part, until such changes shall have been shown to be advantageous. - 3.
-In every instance the privilege is granted only in so far as the duly signed certificate (made out on a blank furnished by the College) shows the entrance work to have been done satisfactorily, and the applicant to be able, in the principal's opinion, to undertake college work with a reasonable prospect of success. - 4.
-Certificates will not be accepted for parts of a subject completed by the applicant before entering the certifying school; nor for any work done on an entrance subject during vacation; nor for any work done in less time than that specified as necessary under Description of Entrance Subjects (see page 15). - 5.
-A certificate, in order to be valid, must be presented within twelve months after the time of the applicant's graduation from the certifying school.
+Changes in faculty or in methods of instruction may necessitate the withdrawal of the privilege altogether or in part, until such changes shall have been shown to be advantageous.

+3. In every instance the privilege is granted only in so far as the duly signed certificate (made out on a blank furnished by the College) shows the entrance work to have been done satisfactorily, and the applicant to be able, in the principal's opinion, to undertake college work with a reasonable prospect of success.

+4. Certificates will not be accepted for parts of a subject completed by the applicant before entering the certifying school; nor for any work done on an entrance subject during vacation; nor for any work done in less time than that specified as necessary under Description of Entrance Subjects (see page 13).

+5. A certificate, in order to be valid, must be presented within twelve months after the time of the applicant's graduation from the certifying school.